Croydon/cubescript/README.md

 meson compile
 ~~~

-Link the libcubescript library together with your application and everything should just work.
+Link the CubeScript library together with your application and everything should just work.
 It also builds the REPL.

 The project also bundles the linenoise line editing library which has been modified
-to compile cleanly as C++ (with the same flags as libcubescript).
+to compile cleanly as C++ (with the same flags as CubeScript).
 It's used strictly
-for the REPL only (you don't need it to build libcubescript itself).
+for the REPL only (you don't need it to build CubeScript itself).
 The version
 in the repository tracks Git revision https://github.com/antirez/linenoise/commit/c894b9e59f02203dbe4e2be657572cf88c4230c3.

 ## Licensing

+This is a fork of [libcubescript](https://github.com/OctaForge/libcubescript).

-Libcubescript is provided to you under the terms of the zlib license, just
+CubeScript and Libcubescript is provided to you under the terms of the zlib license, just
 like the source it was originally derived from.

 The software is originally based on the CubeScript implementation in the Cube 2